dgbowl/tomato/docs/source/index.rst

 - the job and job queue configuration utility, :mod:`tomato.ketchup`;
 - a set of device drivers, see the :ref:`driver library`.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+This project has received funding from:

+- the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 957189,
+- the Emmy Noether Programme of the DFG, under project No. 490703766
+- the Priority Programme 2419 HyCAM of the DFG, under project No. 523873650

 The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.

 .. codeauthor::
     Peter Kraus,
+    Alexandre Gbocho,
+    Graham Kimbell,
-    Loris Ercole
+    Loris Ercole,

 .. toctree::
    :maxdepth: 1